 The ladies at The Broke and the Bookish who generally host Top Ten Tuesday are on a summer hiatus.
 So, I came up with my own topic this week.
 And since, it’s my choice, I decided not to stick to just ten.
 Today, you’re in luck because I’m sharing my very favorite book heroes with you.

 I have also tried to include the author’s inspiration for each of these heroes.
-And where that information is not available I’ve added the images brought to my mind when reading about these heroes.
+Where that information is not available, I’ve added the images brought to my mind when reading about these heroes.

 - Colonel Aric von Schmidt of For Such a Time

-A German officer in charge of a concentration camp Aric rescues and falls in love with Stella who is hiding her identity as a Jew.
-Despite being a Nazi officer Aric has a tender heart and really wrestles with his conscience over the orders he receives.
-With Stella’s encouragement he tries to improve the situations at the camp.
-Aric has poetic soul and ends up being an unlikely hero.
+A German officer in charge of a concentration camp, Aric rescues and falls in love with Stella who is hiding her identity as a Jew.
+Despite being a Nazi officer, Aric has a tender heart and really wrestles with his conscience over the orders he receives.
+With Stella’s encouragement he tries to improve the situation at the camp.
+Aric has a poetic soul and ends up being an unlikely hero.

 2. Colonel Cassius McLinn of The Colonel’s Lady

 Cass is one of my very favorite book heroes ever and holds a special place in my heart.
 He is well suited to command, but hides a more caring and protective nature.
 Cass struggles with the guilt of having accidentally killed his close friend and the father of the woman he loves.
 Although he could hide the truth from Roxanne, he chooses to reveal his involvement in her father’s death knowing it will drive them apart.
 Even then, he makes sacrificial decisions on her behalf.